 Thanks to the protection of the flux, high current, and deep and wide penetration, the weld quality is excellent, and SAW process is not sensitive to welding defects such as lack of fusion, lack of penetration, porosities, or spatters.

-Besides the good weld quality and high reliability and functionality, SAW welding process is also an ergonomic and safe process for the operator: the welding flux does not only protect the arc and molten puddle, but it also protects the operator – there is no need to wear a mask.
+Besides the good weld quality and high reliability and functionality, the SAW welding process is also an ergonomic and safe process for the operator: the welding flux does not only protect the arc and molten puddle, but it also protects the operator – there is no need to wear a mask.
 The SAW welding process does not expose the operator’s eyes or skin to radiation, and there are no harmful welding fumes.

 SAW welding in the wind energy industry

 Above mentioned straight and thick plates can be often found in, for example, wind energy towers.
 Even though SAW welding is not the only suitable process in the wind energy industry, in most cases, it is the best solution.
 SAW welding process is especially suitable for welding longitudinal and circumferential welds due to its deep and wide penetration and high deposition rate.
 Furthermore, SAW welding can be carried out with multiple wire electrodes.

-Additionally, SAW welding process can be integrated with welding robots, which enables welding of diverse workpieces.
+Additionally, the SAW welding process can be integrated with welding robots, which enables the welding of diverse workpieces.
 The process performance and deposition rate can also be enhanced with different variations, discussed in the next chapter.